-You should not take the historical prices of the index stock as an indication of the future performance of the index stock, including because of the recent volatility described above.
-We cannot give you any assurance that the future performance of the index stock will result in your receiving any coupon payments or receiving the outstanding face amount of your notes on the stated maturity date.

-Neither we nor any of our affiliates make any representation to you as to the performance of the index stock.
-Before investing in the offered notes, you should consult publicly available information to determine the relevant prices of the index stock between the date of this prospectus supplement and the date of your purchase of the notes and, given the recent volatility described above, you should pay particular attention to recent prices of the index stock.
-The actual performance of the index stock over the life of the offered notes, as well as the cash settlement amount at maturity, may bear little relation to the historical prices shown below.
+You should not take the historical closing prices of an index stock as an indication of the future performance of an index stock, including because of the recent volatility described above.
+We cannot give you any assurance that the future performance of any index stock will result in you receiving any coupon payments.
+Neither we nor any of our affiliates make any representation to you as to the performance of the index stocks.
+Before investing in the offered notes, you should consult publicly available information to determine the relevant prices of the index stocks between the date of this prospectus supplement and the date of your purchase of the notes and, given the recent volatility described above, you should pay particular attention to recent prices of the index stocks.
+The actual performance of an index stock over the life of the offered notes may bear little relation to the historical prices shown below.

-The graph below shows the daily historical closing prices of the index stock from January 1, 2016 through June 21, 2021.
-As a result, the following graph does not reflect the global financial crisis which began in 2008, which had a materially negative impact on the price of most equity securities.
-We obtained the closing prices in the graph below from Bloomberg Financial Services, without independent verification.
+The graphs below, except where otherwise indicated, show the daily historical closing prices of each index stock from January 1, 2020 through February 5, 2025, adjusted for corporate events, if applicable.
+As a result, the following graphs do not reflect the global financial crisis which began in 2008, which had a materially negative impact on the price of most equity securities.
+We obtained the closing prices in the graphs below from Bloomberg Financial Services, without independent verification.